 Async is our thing – it’s a big part of how we’ve always worked.
-It's how we make communication right in a globally distributed company.
+In fact, we’d say that we’re pioneers of this way of working!

 It all started in our early days, back when no one was really working remotely with clients, so we had to figure out the best way to achieve this for ourselves.
 We needed (and still need) to link up with clients in different time-zones in a way that maintains strong communication, positive results, and efficient project timelines – there’s often a lot of back and forth with software projects, so getting the communication right when only a few hours in our days overlap has always been essential to our success.